md-adil/browser-storage/README.md

         lastName: "Doe",
         age: 22
     }
-> if data is present in cache then get data from localStorage other will return from cache only.
+> if the person is present in the cache, it will return from cache, otherwise will query localStorage, deserialize, save into cache and return person.

 Getting all keys